 Our Story

 Founded in 2018, the Boris Lawrence Henson Foundation was born out of a deeply personal journey of loss and frustration.
 Taraji P. Henson, alongside her best friend Tracie Jade Jenkins, embarked on a mission to honor the legacy of Taraji's father, Boris Lawrence Henson, who battled untreated mental health issues after returning from the Vietnam War.
-Motivated by their own experiences and the glaring absence of culturally relevant mental health support, they took a bold step forward and established BLHF with a clear mission: to destigmatize mental health within the Black community and enhance accessibility.
+Motivated by their own experiences and the glaring absence of culturally relevant mental health support, they took a bold step forward and established BLHF with a clear mission: to destigmatize mental health within BIPOC and underrepresented communities and enhance accessibility.

-As a pioneering force in Black mental health advocacy, BLHF is dedicated to empowering individuals to embrace their history and heritage.
-Understanding the unique needs of communities of Color, BLHF provides culturally competent therapy referrals and wellness resources.
-Through trusted referrals and a deep understanding of Black population health, BLHF has built a reputation for its unwavering commitment to ending the stigma surrounding mental health.
+As a pioneering force in mental health advocacy in BIPOC and underrepresented communities, BLHF is dedicated to empowering individuals to embrace their history and heritage.
+Understanding the unique needs of communities of color, BLHF provides culturally competent therapy referrals and wellness resources.
+Through trusted referrals and a deep understanding of the health of under-resourced populations, BLHF has built a reputation for its unwavering commitment to ending the stigma surrounding mental health.

 BLHF actively promotes mental wellness and strives to eradicate stigmatizing language surrounding mental illness through impactful programs, awareness campaigns, and educational initiatives.
-With a focus on providing vital mental health resources and fostering an environment of understanding and acceptance, BLHF encourages the Black community to seek help and support without fear or shame.
-Together, we're working towards a future where mental health thrives in Black communities, empowering individuals to prioritize their well-being and access the care they deserve.
+With a focus on providing vital mental health resources and fostering an environment of understanding and acceptance, BLHF encourages underserved communities to seek help and support without fear or shame.
+Together, we're working towards a future where mental health thrives in BIPOC and underrepresented communities, empowering individuals to prioritize their well-being and access the care they deserve.

 Joint Letter from our Founder & Executive Director